StefanBonney/Code-Project_2020...Python-SCP-File-Transfer-And-Integrity-Test-For-Txt/README.md

 Can be used f.ex. for sending configuration files or script files, and checking for the file integrity once transferred.

 COMMAND LINE OPTIONS
-- use [ -v ] to have printed the original and searched transferred content upon making comparison
+- use [ -v ] to have printed the original and transferred content upon making comparison